CathalButler/diget-recogniser/README.md

 ## Emerging-Technologies-Project
 ### Cathal Butler | G00346889 | Final Year Software Development
-A jupyter notebook containing code to train a model, and a flask web application that allows user.
-Final year Software Development Project for Emerging Technologies.
+A jupyter notebook containing code and documentation to train a model on the MNIST dataset as well as a flask web application that allows user draw a digit from 0 -> 9 and submit it.
+The application will process the image and make prediction from the trained model and return answer.

 ### Environment Setup
 The environment setup needed: